unicef/publicgoods-toolkit/community.md

 patterns and practices in successful open source projects that operate in similar contexts.

-For example, in evaluating an existing open source project, you wouldn’t expect a ‘rocket ship’ project to invest in supporting new contributors, while you’d want to select a code repository tool that’s most familiar to all participants if creating and fostering your own multi-vendor infrastructure project.
+For example, in evaluating an existing open source project, you wouldn’t expect a ‘rocket ship’ project to invest in supporting new contributors, and you'd want to plan any contribution and participation accordingly, with personnel with some level of open source familiarity.
+Simlarly, if you're planning to create your own multi-vendor infrastructure project, you'd want to invest in good API documentation early on.

 A complete discussion of each archetype is available in Mozilla's report.
 Below are just their names and brief descriptions, from which